Janowoj/simple-components/README.md

 // We might have some Table that probable shouldn't be sortable (e.g. Top 3 movies) and another Table that should be sortable (All movies).

-// Table component what we want:
+// Table component with sorting functionality:

 - State to traack the sorting stuff,
 - Function to handle click on a Header,